 - Self-compassion Website: Kristin Neff.
 University of Texas at Austin, TX, USA.

 Treatment Centers and University Programs:

-- The Shyness Clinic: located in Los Altos, California, offers a broad spectrum of psychotherapeutic services for shyness and social phobia including individual counseling, and structured therapy groups with licensed psychologists.
+- The Shyness Clinic: located in Los Altos, California, offers a broad spectrum of psychotherapeutic services for shyness and social phobia including individual counseling.
 Contact: 650-961-9300.

 - American Psychological Association: For referral information for psychologists in your area.
 Or call (800) 964-2000 to be connected to the referral system in your area.

 - Center for Anxiety and Related Disorders at Boston University: David Barlow, Ph.D., Director; (617) 353-9610

 - Center for Shyness and Social Therapy: Jonathan Berent, M. S. W., Berent Associates; 17 Maple Drive, Greatneck, New York.
 (800) 248-2034

 - Columbia University Clinic for Anxiety and Related Disorders (CU-CARD): Anne Marie Albano, Ph.D, ABPP, Columbia UniversityColumbia University and New York State Psychiatric Institute; Division of Child and Adolescent Psychiatry, 1051 Riverside Drive, Unit 74, New York, NY 10032-2626.
 (212) 543-5339 (phone), (212) 543-6660 (fax).

 - Maryland Center for Anxiety Disorders: University of Maryland College Park, MD 20742.
 (301) 405-0232

 - Drexel Anxiety Treatment and Research Program: James Herbert, Ph.D. , Program Director; 245 N. 15th St., Philadelphia, PA 1910.
 (215) 762-FEAR.